 Minimum packet checklist

-1. Loss date + claim number + adjuster/desk contact info.
+1. Loss date + claim number + adjuster/desk contact.

-2. Carrier estimate/approved scope + your requested scope with line-item rationale.
+2. Carrier scope + your requested scope with line-item rationale.

 3. Photos organized by slope/elevation (wide/mid/macro) + collateral items.

-4. One neutral narrative: “What is missing, why it matters, and what proof supports it.”
+4. One neutral narrative: what’s missing, why it matters, what proof supports it.

-5. Closeout plan: invoice format, completion photo plan, permit evidence plan (if applicable).
+5. Closeout plan: invoice format + completion photo plan (+ permit plan if applicable).

 How homeowners avoid self-sabotage during disputes Behavior